Mayoralty of Fernando Wood: 1857 election

 With Wood's term truncated to one year, a new election was scheduled for December.

 Wood's campaign for re-nomination was buoyed by Buchanan, who demanded that the city Democrats unify ahead of the 1857 elections.
 A single nominating convention was held, with Wood's delegation winning a credentials contest in order to split the delegation.
 Wood personally wrote the platform, praising immigration, the Dred Scott v.
 Sanford decision, Buchanan's efforts against "slavery agitation in Kansas," and home rule for the city.
 The platform criticized prohibition as an invasion of private rights and denounced Republican efforts for equal manhood suffrage for blacks.
 Wood won re-nomination for a fourth consecutive election with 95 of 106 votes on the first ballot against Charles Godfrey Gunther.

 Wood maintained party unity through the general election, but his campaign was complicated by the Panic of 1857, which sent economic gridlock through the city.
 In early October, unemployment was estimated at 30,000, increasing at a rate of 1,000 per day.
 Wood departed from his traditional economic liberalism to avoid class conflict, proposing massive public works programs to feed and fund the poor.

 In the November state elections, Democrats won a sweeping victory.
 It proved a double-edged sword, satisfying Buchanan and freeing Tammany critics to abandon Wood.
 On November 15, Tammany Hall held a fusion meeting with Republicans and Know-Nothings, which resulted in a non-partisan ten-man nominating committee composed of commercial leaders.
 After failing to recruit William F. Havemeyer, the committee nominated Democrat Daniel F. Tiemann on a "People's Party" ticket.

 Wood ran his campaign as a partisan Democrat, challenging Tiemann as a covert Republican and Know-Nothing.
 Amid record turnout, Tiemann defeated Wood by 2,317 votes, 51.4% to 48.6%.
-His support among immigrants and ethnics, particularly Germans, decreased marginally.
+Wood's support among immigrants and ethnics, particularly Germans, decreased marginally.
 Tiemann carried all six West Side wards by a substantial majority of 65.6%.

-Interregnum
+Interregnum (185859)

 Upon Wood's exit from office, he was declared politically dead.
 Instead, he purchased the New York Daily News, left Tammany Hall, and built his own independent political base in preparation for his return to politics.
 His new organization, known as the Mozart Hall Society, would propel him back into the mayor's office after just two years away.